nik-kor/docker-build-optimizations/README.md

 # 2. clean stuff for building environment
 RUN rm -rf node_modules && rm -rf ./build.js
 ```
-We can divide the process of building into building the artifact and removing useless libraries and tools.
+We can divide the building process into two parts.
+The first involves building the artifact and the second,
+removing useless libraries and tools.
 The `build-artifact` is the only thing that we need in the final image.

 ## The problem